RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 Everything above is tailnet-only.
 Sometimes I want to send a site to someone who is not on my tailnet (a family member looking at a genealogy hub, for instance) with a login in front of it.

-The obvious approach is `white-ancestry.pages.white.fm`, and it does not work.
+The intuitive approach is `white-ancestry.pages.white.fm`, yet it does not work.
 Cloudflare Universal SSL covers `example.com` and `*.example.com`, one label only.
-A nested host like `white-ancestry.pages.white.fm` has no edge certificate, and the browser gets `ERR_SSL_VERSION_OR_CIPHER_MISMATCH` before your origin is ever consulted.
+A nested host such as `white-ancestry.pages.white.fm` has no edge certificate, and the browser reports `ERR_SSL_VERSION_OR_CIPHER_MISMATCH` before the origin is consulted.
 It is the same one-label rule as before, enforced by a different vendor.

 To work around this, public sites get a single-label host instead: `white-ancestry.white.fm`.
 That route lives in the `authentik` namespace, on the `*.white.fm` listener, and forwards to the Authentik embedded outpost rather than to `pages`: